Cost-effective medical technologies for supporting infection management

 4

-During hospital stay & recovery
+During hospital stay and recovery

-What can be done
+What can be done by technology?

 Technology examples: